-Digital identities can reveal much about an individual compared to their real-life persona that imparts a unique familiarity among Internet users.
+Digital identities can reveal much about you compared to your real-life persona that imparts a unique familiarity among Internet users.
 An encounter with a stranger in real life may reveal a long-term friendship that occurred online.
-Moreover, one of the initial responses after meeting someone for the first time is to add their online contact information to our accounts.
-This is in addition to the multitude of other task that we perform on-line.
-We can even carry on intimate relationships on the Internet.
+Moreover, one of the initial responses after meeting someone for the first time is to add their online contact information to your accounts.
+This is in addition to the multitude of other task that you perform online.
+You can even carry on intimate relationships on the Internet.

 2. The grass is always greener on the other side of the fence

 People use Instagram or similar apps for transforming an otherwise ordinary picture into an appealing one in order to gain the admiration of others.
 MIT professor Sherry Turkle calls this behavior “presentation anxiety.”

 The Internet world is full of similar anxieties.
 Almost everyone online conceals the more gloomy aspects of their lives, instead emphasizing the positive attributes.
 Women are especially sensitive about their online persona, only relaying special experiences and comparing enviable details of their lives with others.